-Most mornings this time of year find me in the vineyard- nursing young replanted vines, working on the trellis, and digging out wild blackberries and thistles that are the scourge of the vineyard- there’s lots to do and its got to be done now!
-As I’ve walked the vineyard I’ve been pleased to note it’s overall health and attribute some of that to our recent conversion to “non till” farming.
+Most mornings this time of year find me in my Napa Valley vineyard – nursing young replanted vines, working on the trellis, and digging out wild blackberries and thistles that are the scourge of the vineyard – there’s lots to do and it’s got to be done now!
+As I’ve walked the Napa Valley vineyard I’ve been pleased to note it’s overall health and attribute some of that to our recent conversion to “non till” farming.

 Bare ground is rarely seen in nature, as most soils are covered with the growing plants that they support.
 Road cuts and farmland are where bare ground is most often seen.
 A new trend in farming is the practice of non-till farming, part of a movement referred to as regenerative agriculture, or carbon farming.
 For centuries farmers have been pushing or dragging plows to mix soil on the surface with deeper soils.
 Motives include weed control, considered to compete for water and other nutrients, and the belief that crops benefit from mixing oxygen into the soil.